WenzhiBai/wenzhibai.github.io/index.md

                 Sept.
 2014 - Oct.
 2015<br />
                 Founder & Leader<br />
                 <b>HIGHLIGHTS: </b><br />
-                ● Set up a club of more than 40 people on campus, and obtained various support funds about 400,000 RMB<br />
+                ● Set up a club of more than 40 students on campus, and obtained various support fundings of 400,000 RMB<br />
                 ● Served as the chief architect of the technical direction of the team<br />
                 ● Won the First Place of Central China Division and the National Second Place in the <a href="https://www.robomaster.com/en-US"> RoboMaster</a> of 14th National Undergraduate Robot Competition
                 </p>